 Our internal Accessibility Advocates are tasked with ensuring all our corporate communications and customer touchpoints are delivered in the most accessible way, including for those customers with visual or hearing impairments.
 These may include timetables, leaflets and posters, press releases, advertising, information on our website or Social Media or information we provide to third parties such as the National Rail Enquiries website at www.nationalrail.co.uk.
 They will also ensure that all colleagues keep accessibility as a main priority in all they do.

 We understand that not all customers are aware of the different ways they can get assistance when travelling by train, so we will widely communicate that customers can request Passenger Assistance, and not only those with visible disabilities.
 We also want our customers to understand that booking Passenger Assist or using the Turn Up and Go service at a station is available for everyone who may need it, including those who are not travelling on their own.

-We will launch and continuously update our communication campaign promoting empathy from the public towards customers who need assistance, as this helps to make everybody’s journey more pleasurable.
+We will continuously update our communication campaign promoting empathy from the public towards customers who need assistance, as this helps to make everybody’s journey more pleasurable.

 B5 WORKING WITH DISABLED PASSENGERS, LOCAL COMMUNITIES AND LOCAL AUTHORITIES

 We engage with local stakeholders on how we can continue to improve access and services for customers requiring assistance, informing priorities and identifying and developing new initiatives.

 We work with local authorities, other local service providers, local and regional access groups and charities to promote the opportunities and benefits of accessible travel on our network.
 We work with them to identify suitable opportunities to distribute our passenger leaflet where public services are provided in the communities our train services serve.
 We use a wide range of other appropriate channels to promote the opportunities and benefits or travel by rail for customers requiring assistance.
 This will include: